Sim4n6/plasoWiki/Troubleshooting.md

 * crash; an error that causes an abrupt termination of the program you were running e.g. a segfault (SIGSEGV)
 * traceback; the back trace of an error that was caught by an exception handler that can cause a termination of the program you were running

-### A worker gives an error status
+### A worker segfault-ing
-The "error" status typically indicates that there was a critical error e.g. a segfault (SIGSEGV).

-**Work in progress**
-The foreman tries to determine the file entry the worker error-ed on before it is terminated.

-Your system logs might indicate why the worker segfault-ed.
+Since plaso relies on several compiled dependencies it is possible that a worker segfault (SIGSEGV).

+As part of the 1.3 a SIGSEGV signal handler was added however this process turned out, as expected, unreliable.
+However it added an interesting side effect that is very useful for debugging.
+If the SIGSEGV signal handler is enable the worker process typically remains in the "running" state but stops producing event object.
+What happens under the hood is that the SIGSEGV signal is caught but the worker is unable to cleanly terminate.
+Because of this "frozen" state of the worker it is very easy to attach a debugger e.g. `gdb python -p PID`.

+A `kill -11 PID` however seems to be cleanly handled by the SIGSEGV signal handler and puts the worker into "error" status.

 ### A worker gives a killed status
 This typically indicates that the worker was killed (SIGKILL) likely by an external process e.g the Out Of Memory (OOM) killer.